Here's What's In That $300 Million Whitefish Contract

 While PREPA probably has no recourse to demand lower labor rates, the contract states that the power authority can terminate the contract at any time, "for any or no reason, when in PREPA's judgment such action responds to its best interest."

 If PREPA were to terminate the contract, Whitefish would be compensated for "actual, reasonable, and necessary expenses, including reasonable demobilization costs."
-PREPA would retain all documents, data, surveys, maps, and property prepared by Whitefish.
+PREPA would retain all documents, data, surveys, maps and property prepared by Whitefish.

 But one mystery deepens upon reading the contract: Did FEMA sign off on this?